 Previous supervisory experience within a care/nursing home setting and experience of working with the elderly

-The successful Senior Care Assistant will receive an excellent salary of £13.16 per hour and the annual salary is £22,582.56 per annum.
-This exciting position is a permanent full time role for 33 hours a week working through day shifts.
+The successful Senior Care Assistant will receive an excellent salary of £14.55 per hour and the annual salary up to £33,290.40 per annum We currently have permanent vacancies for both days or night shifts available.
 In return for your hard work and commitment you will receive the following generous benefits:

 6 weeks of paid annual leave